zouter/ChromatinHD_manuscript/docs/ideas.md

 I thin this is by definition a convolution, i.e. P(X) = P(TF) * P(cut site), and we want P(TF)

 Could we deconvolve to get P(TF)?
 This way we would be able to more accurately get where the protein binds, in single cells perhaps?

+## Fragment size advanced

+Is the ratio of TF footprint vs submono really the only thing that counts?
+Isn't there just a linear relationship between fragment length

+Perhaps this relationship even continues into mono fragments => ambiguous meaning of these fragments.
+Could this ambiguous meaning be detected e.g. by also seeing smaller fragments if the gene is slightly lower expressed?

+With larger fragment sizes, are the fragments "randomly" distributed or is there still a kind of footprinting signal?